python/devguide/getting-started/setup-building.rst

    Note that Debian 12 and Ubuntu 24.04 do not have the ``libmpdec-dev`` package.
 You can safely remove it from the install list above and the Python build will use a bundled version.
+   Alternatively, you can install this package from https://deb.sury.org/.

 .. tab:: macOS